Quick facts

 Family: Ulmaceae

 Mature trees grow to 30m.
 The bark is grey-brown, often with crossing ridges.
 The twigs are brown and occasionally have corky 'wings' or ridges.
-Field elm is an ancient introduction to the UK and a number of distinct forms are known, English elm being one of them.
+Field elm is a highly variable species and a number of distinct forms are known, English elm being one of them.

 Look out for: the distinctly asymmetric leaf bases which all elms have.
 Leaves are smooth on their top surface.